henri9813/golang-test/README.md

 Can't be used without `PACKAGE_PREFIX`.

-When you release a major other other than v0, v1, you must specify the Major version in your code.
+When you release a major other than v0, v1, you must specify the Major version in your code.

 You can follow clear explanation here: https://medium.com/@elliotchance/major-versions-in-go-modules-explained-ec7c1df3888b